 We chatted and chatted and chatted.
 Muad’s English was as close to perfect as anyone can get having never lived overseas, American accent and everything.
 He was telling me about how he had obtained the letter for me, all his friends who had helped, all the connections that were relied upon.
 He told me about his own travels and all I could think was how lucky I was to have met this guy.

 Soon after Muad’s friends come out from the office, asked for a $80 ‘admin fee’ which is passed over to the appropriate authorities, and I get handed my passport back, complete with Libyan visa.
 AMAZING.

-Muad, his friend with all the connections and I march through the airport, everyone had left at this point and it should have appeared eerie in any other context, but not now.
-I was in my most difficult remaining country, country 182/196, and I wasn’t getting kidnapped and uploaded to youtube, a win win win allround.
+Muad, his friend with all the connections and I march through the airport.
+Everyone had left at this point and it should have appeared eerie in any other context, but not now.
+I was in my most difficult remaining country, country 182/196, and I wasn’t getting kidnapped and uploaded to youtube.
+A win-win-win all around.
 I felt so guilty for ever doubting this guy, but the brain plays tricks on us.
 They wouldn’t even let me carry my own bag, amazing hospitality, as I should have known after my experiences in Algeria, another country with tricky politics but beautiful people.

-A hotel was out of the question, I was to stay with Muad’s family in a local village just outside the city of Misrata, where I would meet his two sisters, his mother and his revolution war-hero cum international linguistics Professor father, a brilliant man.
-My next two days were one of the best travel experiences of my life, full of hospitality, revelations, insights into a complicated country and a greater feeling of trust in mankind.
-I’ll save that for other blog posts, but thank you Muad, you are an amazing guy, and sorry for every having doubted you, or your country.
+A hotel was out of the question.
+I was to stay with Muad’s family in a local village just outside the city of Misrata, where I would meet his two sisters, his mother and his revolution war-hero cum international linguistics Professor father, a brilliant man.
+My next two days were one of the best travel experiences of my life, full of hospitality, revelations, insights into a complicated country.
+And a greater feeling of trust in mankind.
+I’ll save that, and all about Libya tourism, for other blog posts, but thank you Muad, you are an amazing guy, and sorry for every having doubted you, or your country.